debmalya/mapDB/README.md

 # mapDB
-Example of mapDB and JSoup.
+Example of mapDB , JSoup and JavaFX.

 It takes stock values from https://www.google.com/finance and stores into mapDB file database.